ToniBirat7/English_Premier_League_End_To_End_Project/Steps_Done_Self.md

 Do not rely on the `.env` file to pass the environment variables to the Airflow container.
 Instead, use the `docker run` command with the `--env` option or use a `.env` file with the `--env-file` option.

+We've included the `.env` file in the Dockerfile, but it's not recommended to use it for sensitive information.
+Instead, pass the environment variables directly when running the container.

 ```bash
 docker run --env main_mariadb_container_password=NewStrongPasswordHere --env scrapped_data_database_1=scrapped_data_database_1 your-airflow-image
 ```